ecaoile/Data-Structures-and-Algorithms/data_structures/Graphs/README.md

 ## Data Structure:
 Graphs are a collection of a linked lists or arrays of nodes/vertices.
-Traversal occurs by going through a given node's list of children.
+Traversal occurs by going through a given node's list of children, the children of those children, and so on...

 ## Directions
 implement your own Graph, as an adjacency list that implements the following: